Neha-Akter-Alisha/Neha-Akter-Alisha/README.md

 - 👋 Hi, I’m @Neha-Akter-Alisha
-- 👀 I’m interested in DSA with Java and in WebDevlopment
+- 👀 I’m interested in Frappe and ERPNext
-- 🌱 I’m currently learning DSA
+- 🌱 I’m currently learning DSA using python language
 - 💞️ I’m looking to collaborate on ..
 - 📫 How to reach me nehaalisha269@gmail.com
 - 😄 Pronouns: ...She/her